Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZZKygLGMC7w.md

 ### Transcript

-> um directx 12 support we tried to uh and uh didn't go so well um but it's not impossible we'll try again maybe in the future
+> directx 12 support we tried to, and, didn't go so well, but it's not impossible we'll try again maybe in the future